winglessOracle/cub3d/README.md

 * [Learnings](#learnings)

 ## Introduction
-CUB3D is an assignment for CODAM in which we are tasked to create a simple 3D looking environment to get familiar with a raycasting principals.
+CUB3D is an assignment for CODAM in which we are tasked to create a 3D looking environment based on a 2D map, to get familiar with a raycasting principles.
 At CODAM we have access to the the MLX42 library which can be found at [here: MLX42](https://github.com/codam-coding-college/MLX42/blob/master/docs/Basics.md).

-There is no intended goal but if you like a challande navigate tthe maze map to the bottom right corner.
+There is no intended goal but if you like a challange navigate the maze map to the bottom right corner.

 ### Requirements
 The environment must follow a set of rules.
 The executable ``cub3d`` will receive a map as the only argument, and this map will have a ``.cub`` filetype.